matthis-perrin/grunt-files-check/README.md

 When set to `true` the task will display the files that have been checked.

+#### options.maxFileNameWidth
+Type: `Integer`
+Default value: `40`

+Define the max width used to display a file name in the output.
+When the file is too long, ellipsis -> '...' are written.

 ### Usage Examples

 #### Check for `console.log`